 You could open a Roth IRA and contribute up to $5,500 a year if you’re single and your modified adjusted gross income is less than $118,000 or married with a modified AGI of less than $186,000.
 The big benefit of this account is that you can withdraw money tax-free in retirement.
 Withdrawals in retirement from a 401(k) or traditional IRA are taxed as regular income.

 To increase your chances of having $1 million in retirement, you need to invest your savings in assets that will grow.

-“No one gets rich by saving in the bank,” said Byrke Sestok, a certified financial planner and president of Rightirement Wealth Partners in White Plains, N.Y.
+“No one gets rich by saving in the bank,” said Byrke Sestok, a certified financial planner and president of Rightirement Wealth Partners in White Plains, New York.
 “If you have 30 years before retirement and 30 years during retirement, then you have the time to participate heavily or totally in the stock market, and ignore the big drops and focus on the fact that stocks have historically proved to be a better-performing asset class over bonds and cash.”

-Opt for Alternative Investments
+Opt For Alternative Investments

 If you make less than $50,000 a year, there’s only so much you can afford to set aside in savings each month.
 So rather than save your way to $1 million, build your net worth through investing in real estate or starting a business, said Todd Tresidder, wealth coach at Financial Mentor.